2008–09 S.L. Benfica season: February–March

 In February, Benfica's schedule included two difficult away matches against Porto and Sporting.
 They began the month with the semi-final of the 2008–09 Taça da Liga against Vitória de Guimarães.
 Benfica scored the opening goal on a Carlos Martins corner kick which Grégory headed into his own net.
 Near the end of regulation time, Pablo Aimar added the second (his first for the club), and Guimarães responded with a consolation goal.
 Four days later, Benfica played Porto at the Estádio do Dragão in a game between the top two teams on the league table.
 They scored first through Hassan Yebda, who headed in a corner kick from José Antonio Reyes.
 In the second half, Benfica held Porto until the 72nd minute, when Pedro Proença signalled a controversial penalty by Yebda on Lisandro López.
 Lucho González converted it for a 1–1 draw.
 Sánchez Flores was satisfied, because the club played well and controlled the game.
 The result kept Porto on top of the league table by one point.
 On 15 February, Benfica hosted Paços de Ferreira.
 The scoring came in the second half – the first goal in the 69th minute, when Aimar assisted Óscar Cardozo.
-Four minutes later, Rúben Amorim made it 2–0, with Paços reacting immediately with the 2–1 from Ferreira.
+Four minutes later, Ruben Amorim made it 2–0, with Paços reacting immediately with the 2–1 from Ferreira.
 Near the end, Di María scored the third goal for Benfica, with Paços cutting their lead to 3–2 and then hitting the post.
 Sánchez Flores called it a hard-fought win, with his players' commitment keeping Porto at bay.
 Almost a week later, Benfica visited the Estádio José Alvalade to face Sporting.
 An 11th-minute opener from Liédson was answered with an equaliser from Reyes before half-time.
 In the second half, Derlei unlocked the draw, scoring Sporting's second goal before Liédson scored a third; Cardozo brought it down to 3–2, and the clock ran out three minutes later.
 Benfica's second league loss had troubling consequences; Sporting was tied for second place with 37 points, and Porto had a four-point lead.
 The club finished February with a home win against Leixões. Élvis opened with an own goal for Benfica.
 Nuno Gomes later scored the second (his fifth goal of the season), with Leixões replying with a goal of their own.
 Despite playing with ten men, Benfica held Leixões back and won.
 To Sánchez Flores, the match was intense and difficult, but the victory put pressure on their opponents (who faced each other in following day).
 With a goalless draw in the game between Porto and Sporting, Benfica finished February with 40 points, two fewer than Porto.